Master the basics of SPSS on this two-day training course.

 Am I Ready For This Course?

-This is a beginners course you do not need prior experience with SPSS.
+This is a beginners’ course so you do not need prior experience with SPSS.

 We would recommend that you have experience of working with Windows computers and an awareness of statistics before attending.